InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/dummies-dev-setup.rst

 1. Fork the ``xchem/fragalysis-frontend`` repo from GitHub
 2. Fork the ``xchem/fragalysis-stack`` repo from GitHub
-4. Setup the following GutHub repository secrets for the front-end Travis jobs:
+4. Setup the following GutHub repository secrets for the front-end GitHub Actions: -

     * Secrets related to triggering the stack::